Skip to main content

 I wasn’t able to take my IB/AP exam.
 How will this impact my application?

-If the pandemic has prevented you from taking your Advanced Placement (AP) or International Baccalaureate (IB) exam(s), this won't affect your admission decision.
+If the pandemic prevented you from taking your Advanced Placement (AP) or International Baccalaureate (IB) exam(s), this won't affect your admission decision.
 AP/IB examinations aren't required for applicants but can be used for credit.

 At Carnegie Mellon, each college or school has its own curriculum and thus decides how AP or IB exams contribute toward your degree.
 Carnegie Mellon may grant advanced placement and credit for 4s and 5s on AP exams taken in the College Board Advanced Placement program or for 6s and 7s on IB exams.
 Visit The Hub's credit awarding page for more information on the guidelines for receiving credit.

-All College of Fine Arts applicants still must submit additional materials beyond our general admission requirements.
+All College of Fine Arts applicants must submit additional materials beyond our general admission requirements.
 Each School is handling auditions, interviews and portfolio reviews slightly differently:

 Please review our College of Fine Arts Applicants page for more information.